Ardh Satya: Plot

-The film opens at a party where Anant Welankar (Om Puri), a police officer, meets Jyotsna Gokhale (Smita Patil), a lecturer in literature at a local college.
+The film opens at a party where Anant Welankar, a police officer, meets Jyotsna Gokhale, a lecturer in literature at a local college.
 Anant is a sub-inspector with Bombay police.
 They seem to hit it off despite some initial skirmishing about ideology, and the friendship blossoms into a relationship.

 Anant brings diligence, enthusiasm and a definite idealism to his job.
 But the job is harsh.
 There is a deep nexus between the local mafia, the cops and the (corrupt) politicians.
 Honest himself, Anant falls among the lower rungs of the police hierarchy and has very limited scope of authority on the state of affairs in his area.

-When Anant arrests three common thugs, he is asked to meet with their boss, Rama Shetty (Sadashiv Amrapurkar), a don in the local mafia.
+When Anant arrests three common thugs, he is asked to meet with their boss, Rama Shetty, a don in the local mafia.
 Anant refuses all of Rama Shetty's attempts to get his men out or to entice Anant to join him.
 Shetty decides to watch over Anant.

 Some time thereafter, a meek fellow from a local slum lodges a complaint about some ruffians who harass his wife.
 Anant finds them, locks them up, and administers a severe beating.
 As a fallout, the local MLA asks for Anant to be suspended.

 Anant's boss, inspector Haider Ali, explains to a mystified Anant that the ruffians were the MLA's henchmen, providers of muscle during elections and political rallies.
 Anant is defiant with a clear conscience (he did nothing wrong) and ready to face a tribunal.
 Haider Ali explains that it will hardly get that far.
-Tribunals are either delayed indefinitely or are rigged (by corrupt politicians), and suspension during that time is a permanent black mark on one's record (for no other politician will be willing to deal with such a troublemaker).
+Tribunals are either delayed indefinitely or rigged (by corrupt politicians), and suspension is a permanent black mark on one's record (for no other politician will be willing to deal with such a troublemaker).

 Anant is initially baffled but goes along with Haider's plan to bring in Desai, a mediator or middle-man with connections in New Delhi, the "Centre" or national seat of power.
 Desai invokes higher powers to quietly cover up the matter.
 Anant's morals are shaken by this incident: He had to use means barely legal to uphold his righteous actions upon criminals.

 Anant reflects upon his childhood.
-His father (Amrish Puri) retired as a Faujdar (constable) in the village police force.
+His father retired as a Faujdar (constable) in the village police force.
 His father was a hard and violent man, quick to slap or beat his wife on the slightest pretext.
 Anant recalls looking on and being powerless to intervene.
 When Anant graduates college, he expresses his desire to pursue higher education but is forced into joining the police force.